Techtonica/curriculum/projects/rest-api-project.md

 ## 📚 Helping Resources:

-- You can see how the first task in [Cristina's example](https://github.com/Yosolita1978/RESTAPI-mybooks/tree/main/restapi).
+- You can see how the first task in [Cristina&#39;s example](https://github.com/Yosolita1978/RESTAPI-mybooks/tree/main/restapi).
 This code only does a route for the initial GET for all the books and shows a specific book.
 It shows in the Frontend, but you don't need to get to that point.
 You can show your API with only code in the backend
 - [Here is a good reading tutorial on how to work a REST API for your books](https://levelup.gitconnected.com/creating-a-rest-api-with-node-js-and-express-a-step-by-step-guide-3bd7188fa219)
 - [Here is a good video tutorial on how to work a REST API for users](https://www.youtube.com/watch?v=l8WPWK9mS5M&ab_channel=JavaScriptMastery)
 - [HTTP Request Practice](https://github.com/Techtonica/curriculum/blob/f5ea1a201c770373f2e96ee8a81687b5778580f5/api/http-request-practice.md#curl---time-api)